JiUnitK/JobTracker/README.md

 JobTracker currently supports:

-- autonomous company discovery from enabled search, ecosystem, and directory sources
+- autonomous company discovery from live and curated sources
+- RemoteOK discovery with no API key
+- Hacker News "Who is hiring?" discovery with no API key
+- SerpAPI Google Jobs discovery when `SERPAPI_KEY` is configured
+- local Austin ecosystem and broader company-directory discovery files
+- ATS fingerprinting for unresolved companies across Greenhouse, Lever, and Ashby
 - company scoring and resolution status tracking
-- ranked ATS and careers-surface resolution targets for discovered companies
+- ranked ATS and careers-surface resolution targets
 - company review flow with explicit next actions and resolution candidate visibility
 - promotion of discovered companies into tracked monitoring
 - tracked job collection from Greenhouse, Lever, and Ashby